 Every UIPM Continental Confederation has the right to organise Continental Championships for Senior, Junior, Under 19 and Under 17 Championships.
 Relay competitions must be included.
-Continental Championships must not take place on the same dates as the World Cup series, World Championships or CISM World Championships.
+Continental Championships for Senior and Junior age categories must not take place on the same dates as the World Cup series, World Championships or CISM World Championships.
 Continental Championships, as well as all other regional competitions organised by UIPM confederations, fall under the application of the UIPM Rules and are an integral part of the annual UIPM Calendar.
 With the agreement of the Continental Confederation and the LOC, the organiser of the Continental Championships may open the Continental Senior, Junior, Under 19 and Under 17 Championships to athletes from other continents than the host continent.